- In this article we describe what is required to retire early.

 1. Lower expenses, mindset of frugality, waste nothing

-A. Transportation.
 No car loans and purchasing sensible mid-level cars.
 These folks are not driving around in a new Mercedes or BMW.
+In fact they are not driving new cars ever!
+Cars are one of the biggest wealth destroyers I have come to see.
+Luckily I have never fallen into the trap of buying some outrageous luxury car.

-B. Low house loans or a paid off house.
+It is critical to get housing costs under control.
 Where I live it is very hard to have a completely paid off house.
 It takes many many years to achieve this.
 The main strategy is to buy an older home in an established middle class neighborhood.
 Not striving for the house with the million dollar view of the ocean, someone has to pay for that view!
+In order to gain financial independence, a person must keep housing costs under control and preferably pay off their house.

 2. Extreme Saving & Investing